zackbatist/open-archaeo/README.md

 ## Communication & Outreach

-- fradeve / sipontomedievale / [GitHub](https://github.com/fradeve/sipontomedievale) - This repo contains the code running under [www.sipontomedievale.it](http://www.sipontomedievale.it), an interactive website based on solid open source software created to illustrate historical background, findings and data of the Siponto excavation site (Manfredonia, Italy)
+- fradeve / sipontomedievale / [GitHub](https://github.com/fradeve/sipontomedievale) - This repo contains the code for an interactive website created to illustrate historical background, findings and data of the Siponto excavation site (Manfredonia, Italy)

 ## Games